2of/Default_No_MarketPlace_-thewarehouse.co.nz-/README.md

-### Note
-thewarehousgroup seem to be removing listings now anyway so the extensions' functionality is no longer required
+## July 2024 Note.

+The folks over at the warehouse have now updated the website such that this filter persists between queries, meaning the extension is no longer useful.

+The repo is kept around for reference for Manifest V3 rules etc.